 6. Wheel your child, car seat, and carry-on suitcase in one

 You can read more about the Traveling Toddler in Car Seat Travel Bags and Carriers.
-Other models have entered the arena, too, including the Volkgo car seat luggage strap shown below.
+Other models have entered the arena, too, including the Volkgo car seat luggage strap.

 Will your child’s car seat be allowed on the airplane?